danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## Start Container

-Start container(s) with docker compose.
+Now it's time to try all this out and make sure everything's connected.
+Start the container(s) with docker compose:

 ```
 docker-compose up
 ```

-Since we haven't yet created the `blogpg` database, the console output should show that the `init.sql` script was run to create the `blogpg` role:
+Since this is the first time this container is running, the default `postgres` database doesn't yet exist, so the console output should show that the `init.sql` script was run to create the `blogpg` role:

 ```
 database_1  | /usr/local/bin/docker-entrypoint.sh: running /docker-entrypoint-initdb.d/init.sql